Investors, startup founders in India pool $13M to fund projects that fight coronavirus – TechCrunch

 “That said, the fact that all of these people, many of whom aggressively compete for deals, have come together at all and contributed their own money — and not of their LPs — is unprecedented and they deserve all the praise and support,” he said.

-The group’s influence and connection in the industry also means that these projects have better odds of seeing deployment at scale.
+The group’s influence and connection in the industry also means these projects have better odds of seeing deployment at scale.
 The group is already engaging with various state governments and the federal government to explore ways to work together — and have started to make inroads, said Accel’s Prakash.

 But as the projects scale, the group is seeking for more individuals from across the globe to contribute.
-“Anyone who wants to help India, one sixth of the world’s population, fight Covid-19 is welcome to contribute,” said Lightspeed’s Khare.
+“Anyone who wants to help India, one-sixth of the world’s population, fight COVID-19, is welcome to contribute,” said Lightspeed’s Khare.

 There’s even an international component for people outside of India to contribute.
 ACT Grants has partnered with United Way, a Virginia-based nonprofit that enables people outside of India to make charitable, tax-deductible donations.